 At the same time, the apparently narrow perspective of mainstream economists, with its hard-nosed focus on per capita income as a summary statistic of development, may not be too out of line.
-It is arguable that although taking a wider and multidimensional view of development is conceptually correct, per capita GDP still acts as a fairly good proxy for most aspects of development.21 For instance, it can be argued that rising income levels generally translate into better health, nutritional, and educational standards in a population.
-Paying due attention to the exceptions does not mean that the general rule should be ignored.
+It is arguable that although taking a wider and multidimensional view of development is conceptually correct, per capita GDP still acts as a fairly good proxy for most aspects of development.21 For instance, it can be argued that rising income levels generally translate into better health, nutritional, and educational higher".
+They have little meaning as the logarithmic use of income as well as the notion of bliss points in the other dimensions essentially forces such convergence.